 Natural inflow to the Indio Subbasin includes subsurface inflows from the San Gorgonio Pass Subbasin, Mission Creek Subbasin, and Desert Hot Springs Subbasin (Table 7-1).
 Subsurface flow between the Indio Subbasin and adjacent basins in the southeast area of the model (Orocopia Valley, Chocolate Valley and West Salton Sea Basins) is assumed to be negligible due to faulting, semi-permeable bedrock units comprising adjacent basins, short contact boundaries and relatively flat hydraulic gradients compared with other subbasin/basin contact areas.
 It is assumed that there is no subsurface flow between the Indio Subbasin and the Orocopia and Chocolate Valleys or the West Salton Sea Groundwater Basin.
 Inflow amounts from upstream basins were simulated in the 2022 Alternative Plan Update modeling.
 Historically, these inflows were estimated to range from 7,000 acre-feet per year (AFY) to 13,000 AFY.
-The model update for this report simulated the annual subsurface inflows to be approximately 11,277 AFY, as shown in Table 7-1.
-Collectively, the calculated natural recharge (21,269 AF) and subsurface inflows (11,277 AF) applied to WY 2021-2022 total 32,546 AF, an eight percent reduction from WY 2020-2021.
+The model update for this report simulated the annual subsurface inflows to be approximately 11,243 AFY, as shown in Table 7-1.
+Collectively, the calculated natural recharge (97,617 AF) and subsurface inflows (11,243 AF) applied to WY 2022-2023 total 108,860 AF, more than four times the volume from WY 2021-2022 (23,897 AF).

 Table 7-1.
-WY 2021-2022 Estimated Average Subsurface Inflows into Indio Subbasin
+WY 2022-2023 Estimated Average Subsurface Inflows into Indio Subbasin

-Subbasin Boundary Transfer Estimated Average Annual Underflow (AF) 1 San Gorgonio Pass Subbasin to the Indio Subbasin 7,976 Mission Creek Subbasin to the Indio Subbasin 3,301 Desert Hot Springs Subbasin (Fargo Canyon) to the Indio Subbasin 0.2 Total Subsurface Inflow from Neighboring Subbasins 11,277
+Subbasin Boundary Transfer Estimated Average Annual Underflow (AF) 1 San Gorgonio Pass Subbasin to the Indio Subbasin 7,942 Mission Creek Subbasin to the Indio Subbasin 3,301 Desert Hot Springs Subbasin (Fargo Canyon) to the Indio Subbasin 0.2 Total Subsurface Inflow from Neighboring Subbasins 11,243